 Mr Fox Pub & Resto, Dyrekcyjna 3: Mr Fox appeared recently in Katowice and they stole many hearts (and stomachs) with their roasted beetroot soup 🙂 You can also get a good pizza, pasta, quesadilla and others.
 They also have the cheapest Aperol Spritz in the city (correct me if you know I’m wrong!)… 🙂

 Absurdalna, ul.
 Dworcowa 3: Absurdalna with its ridiculous decorations is more a bar than a restaurant – but if you feel like eating in a relaxed atmosphere with a good beer, it’s the place to go.
 They have great quesadillas, burgers, fried cheese, Belgian fries and others.

 Where to drink a beer in Katowice?

 Amnezja (Mariacka 18A.
-They have fresh 14-days Tyskie right from the brewery 🙂 ), Lorneta z Meduzą (Mariacka 5), Kato (Mariacka 13).
-I also like Mały Kredens on Stanisława street, super close from Mariacka or Katofonia on Mielęckiego 6.
+They have fresh 14-day Tyskie right from the brewery 🙂 ), Lorneta z Meduzą (Mariacka 5), Kato (Mariacka 13).
+I also like Mały Kredens on Stanisława Street, super close to Mariacka or Katofonia on Mielęckiego 6.

 If you feel like tasting Polish craft beers, my favorite multitaps in Katowice are Upojeni (świętego Jana 10), Kontynuacja (Staromiejska 8), Absurdalna (Dworcowa 3, I mentioned it before).
 There is also Biała Małpa (3 Maja 38), the first multitap in Katowice which started the “beer revolution” here.
 But I must admit I haven’t been there for quite a while.